Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: A General Framework for Quantum Learning Algorithms

-\begin{theorem} Let $\cN$ be a quantum learning algorithm with loss operators satisfying the Classical-Quantum Sub-Gaussian property (Definition \ref{ass_cq_subg}) with parameter $\alpha > 0$.
+Complementing these upper bounds in expectation and probability, we provide the following lower bound on the expected true loss in terms of the expected empirical loss. \begin{theorem} Let $\cN$ be a quantum learning algorithm with loss operators satisfying the Classical-Quantum Sub-Gaussian property (Definition \ref{ass_cq_subg}) with parameter $\alpha > 0$.
 For any sandwiched R\'enyi divergence order $\gamma > 1$, the expected true loss is lower bounded by the empirical loss in the following exponential form,

 \end{theorem}

 \begin{proof} See Appendix \ref{app:true_los_lb} for the proof. \end{proof}